davep/jsNG/README.md

 # Contents

 `lib/jsNG*.js` - The main jsNG library code.
-More documentation for this will follow.
+See [the docs](http://blog.davep.org/jsNG/) for details on how to use it.

 `bin/ngabout` -- Tool to get the credits for one or more Norton Guide files.